Adventures In The 13th Warehouse

 In the present day, there are some instances of damage to property and people which are sufficiently mysterious that Warehouse 13 gets involved.
 They consult Helena, who is only present in hologram form now, and she tells them her story.
 Eventually, Pete, Myka, and Helena figure out that the young farmer’s child Daniel took the horn when Jack and Rebecca weren’t looking, and he’s now wired it into a satellite dish so that its power is amplified and also easily directed.
 They find him in an observatory, and he tells them that he is aiming for GL-581, a star which is 20 light years away but is also in the Goldilocks zone…theoretically able to have planets that support life.
 Daniel has been in and out of psych wards all his life, and has fixated on the idea that aliens kidnapped or killed his father, and he wants them to know that he’s watching them.

 Pete and Myka arrive but are unable to turn off Daniel’s machine, which is still aimed at the star but which will pass through a baseball stadium full of people, likely killing thousands of them.
 Pete and Myka are unable to persuade him to stop, but Myka activates Helena’s hologram projector and Helena persuades him to turn the machine off.
-The agents secure Joshua’s Horn but Daniel’s ultimate fate is unclear.
+The agents secure Joshua’s Trumpet but Daniel’s ultimate fate is unclear.

 I really like this episode, even though it’s not heavy on humor.
 I love seeing the Warehouse 12 agents work, and love the steampunk aesthetic of the period.
 I love seeing Jack and Rebecca again, even though I know their love story did not end well.
 And I love that people in our era are still reaching for the stars, some more successfully (and less destructively) than others.
 Oh, and I love that Pete knew what SETI stands for because, “I saw Contact.”